Family Law Attorney Near Schaumburg

 If the case remains unresolved after discovery, the judge will probably refer the matter to mediation.
 Essentially, mediation is a court-supervised negotiation session which occurs in an informal setting.
 If both sides negotiate in good faith, mediation is almost always successful.

 Family law matters, like child custody disputes, usually have emotional and financial aspects.
-For a free consultation with an experienced family law attorney near Schaumburg, contact the Law Offices of Martin A. Delaney III, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney near Schaumburg, contact Andrea Heckman Law.
+We routinely handle matters in Cook County and nearby jurisdictions.Â